allpix-squared/allpix-squared/src/modules/DepositionLaser/README.md

 This deposition generator is mostly intended for simulations of laser-TCT experiments.
 This module implements physics algorithms by itself, without relying on external libraries (e.g., Geant4).

 Current implementation assumes that laser pulse is a bunch of point-like photons, each traveling in a straight line.
 As they cross sensitive silicon volumes, they could be absorbed, respecting exponential distribution of penetration depth.
-A lookup table ([[1]](#1)) is used to determine absorption coefficients for a given wavelength.
+A lookup table \[[@optical_properties]\] is used to determine absorption coefficients for a given wavelength.

 Laser simulation features:
 * all passive volumes are currently ignored;